 NOTE1: SFNs are not protected by crypto.
-So, this solution should study whether a resourceful attacker cannot acquire all SFNs from legitimate gNB and use the one that fits the case.
+So, this solution assumesan attacker cannot acquire all SFNs from legitimate gNB beforehand and use the one that fits the case.

-NOTE2: This solution may not work against a resourceful attacker that can surreptitiously drop messages.

 6.25.3 Evaluation

-TBA.
+.

+This solution addresses the first requirement of key issue #3 “Network detection of false base stations”.

+It detects the presence of FBS based on the UE’s report on SFN information.

+A new IE has been introduced to the existing RRC message “UEAssistanceInformation” for a UE to report as configured.
+The solution can be adapted to support “on demand” detection if needed.